 - Screen problems (i.e., sound but no picture on the screen)

 Commercial Service Co. charges $175-$200 for these standard TV repairs.
 Here are a few specific repair cases with cost examples:

 65-inch Sony DLP TV

-- Removed old light engine and bulb and installed new.
+- What was fixed: Removed old light engine and bulb and installed new.

 Total repair cost: $275, including parts and labor.
 This TV repair cost higher than most, but the customer really wanted to preserve the TV.

 - What was the problem: Multiple circuit boards had gone bad within the TV.
 Depending on how many parts stop functioning, a repair technician can sometimes save the circuit boards.
 However, if too many parts are bad, it will require purchasing new or refurbished circuit boards to properly repair the TV.

 - Solution: Purchased a new Y-SUS sustain buffer board and an X main board to complete the repair.